-There is much focus on photography of the erotic kind this month with Molly’s February Photofest.
+There is much focus on photography of the erotic kind this month for one reason or another.
 I see lovely pictures all over my timeline on twitter and on my blog feed.
-I am sorry not to be taking part as I have enjoyed the photography that we have done.
+I am sorry not to be joining in as I have enjoyed the photography that we have done.
 I am currently at a hiatus with it, and that disappoints me a little as, for a while it, was something that I enjoyed.
 That is not to say that we will not take any more erotic photos, and indeed I have wondered if I pull back on my interpretation of erotic, if that will allow me to participate, but that is me trying to bend the rules to suit myself, and it is not really something that should be done.

 I have always loved erotic photography, however, what one person considers erotic may not be viewed in the same way by others, and this is where I have come unstuck.
 The age-old debate of art versus porn is one which lives on, and affects not just photography, but other media such as writing as well.
 It is the fear of how some of my ‘art’ would be viewed which is the key reason that I have had to rethink the content I am sharing.
 It is not the fear of being judged myself, I am happy to take on the argument on a personal level, but professionally it would mean our livelihood was at stake so it is not a risk that is sensible to take any longer.